Employing High-Dimensional RIS Information for RIS-aided Localization Systems: Introduction

-Although RIS-aided localization algorithms have been extensively studied, the passive nature of RIS typically restricts these algorithms that were designed primarily based on the received signal at the BS, i.e., BS information.
-Nevertheless, the high cost and power consumption associated with radio-frequency chains often leads to a limited number of antennas at the BS, resulting in a lower dimensional BS information.
-This constraint can adversely affect the ability to accurately distinguish locations.
-Fortunately, an important but overlooked aspect is that the received signal at the RIS, i.e., RIS information, actually contains much richer feature information about the user location than the BS signal which can be exploited to achieve higher localization accuracy.
-This is because the RIS is commonly comprised of a large number of reflecting elements and therefore the dimension of its received signal could be high enough, storing sufficient feature information, e.g., angle of arrival (AoAs) and times of arrival (ToAs), related to user locations.
+{An important but overlooked aspect is that the received signal at the RIS, i.e., RIS information, actually contains much richer feature information about the user location than the BS signal, which can be exploited to achieve higher localization accuracy.
+This is because the RIS is commonly comprised of a large number of reflecting elements, and therefore, the dimension of its received signal could be high enough to store sufficient feature information, such as AoAs and ToAs, related to user locations.
 Utilizing this high-dimensional RIS information could unlock a new degree of freedom (DoF) in the algorithm design for RIS-aided localization, potentially leading to significantly higher localization accuracy.
+Recognizing this promising potential, our work focuses on leveraging high-dimensional RIS information for localization, which, to the best of our knowledge, has not been comprehensively addressed in the existing literature. }

 Recognizing the promising potential, designing localization algorithms based on RIS information remains a challenging task.
 This complexity stems from the difficulty in reconstructing the high-dimensional RIS information.
 The passive nature of RIS makes it challenging to actively gather signals received at the RIS.
 Furthermore, using low-dimensional BS information to derive high-dimensional RIS information results in non-unique outcomes, as each BS data can correspond to multiple distinct RIS information.
 The uncertainty in the signal reconstruction process requires innovative algorithms to accurately acquire the RIS information.